akwiatkowski/technical_graph/README.md

 > tg.image_drawer.to_format(format)

 where format is image format, ex. 'png', 'jpeg', ...
+Of coure I prefer 'png'.

 Options Hash
 -------------

+I plan to put there some graph examples for all options.

 Default ranges: